LancasterAlexUofU/sheet/Spreadsheet/README.md

 in a spreadsheet.
 The spreadsheet is able to set cell contents to be either a double, a string, or a formula.

-The Spreadsheet project can also detect when a cell has referenced back to a prevous cell before it, creating a loop, even if the cells are indirectly related.
+The Spreadsheet project can also detect when a cell has referenced back to a previous cell before it, creating a loop, even if the cells are indirectly related.
 If this happens, a CircularException is thrown.